mckennapsean/dissertation/content/03-framework.md

 ## Make Design Activity

-The **make** activity is the third activity in the framework.
-This activity's motivation is: *to concretize ideas into tangible prototypes.* The artifact from the make activity is a set of prototypes, where prototypes are "approximations of a product along some dimensions of interest" [@Hartmann2006a].
-These prototypes test aspects of design decisions made at the inner two levels of the nested model, the technique and algorithm levels.
-These prototypes explicitly explore the design decisions related to actualizing a specific visualization or interaction technique.
-Whereas low-fidelity prototypes can exist in the ideate activity, prototypes for the make activity are of a higher fidelity and typically involve encoding of real data in order to evaluate the efficacy of the visualization technique for a specific problem.
-This activity is not just implementing a given design; rather, the activity, including development or coding, also involves critical visualization design decisions [@Moere2011].
+Next, a visualization designer must start to build a visualization system in the **make** activity.
+This activity's motivation is: _to concretize ideas into tangible prototypes._ The visualization artifacts from the _make_ activity are a set of prototypes, where prototypes are defined as "approximations of a product along some dimensions of interest" [@Hartmann2006a].
+These prototypes must be built to handle and visualize real datasets, and it is common that as prototypes get built that more design requirements or ideas may be explored and discovered, highlighting the iterative nature of visualization design.
+Another aspect of the _make_ activity goes beyond design: visualization designers need to employ software engineering and development techniques for writing code and programs to build visualizations to meet the needs of the users.
+This could be as simple as writing scripts or automate processes for generating visualizations and tying them together using a variety of existing tools, but it is also possible to use other visualization frameworks (e.g., D3.js, Vega, Processing) or graphics toolkits (e.g., OpenGL, WebGL, Canvas) to build and generate interactive visualizations from the ground up.

+Most engineering design process models couple the ideate and make activities together.
+We believe that these two activities have related, but different, motivations and artifacts for visualization design, making their separation important for a careful consideration of all types of visualization design decisions.
+While low-fidelity prototypes can exist in the _ideate_ activity, prototypes for the _make_ activity are of a higher fidelity and typically involve encoding of real data in order to evaluate the efficacy of the visualization technique for a specific problem.
+The _ideate_ activity is meant to free the designer from focusing on low-level design decisions in order to broadly consider more abstract ones.
+The _make_ activity, on the other hand, focuses the designer on the low-level design decisions necessary to actualize an idea into a concrete, testable prototype, such as the details of how to encode a data item or which algorithms to utilize.